majid043/delivery-app/README.md

 - The delivery man is not allowed to deliver multiple orders at the same time
 - API endpoint to display top 3 delivery men whose delivery has the maximum order price in a given time interval and they want to show average commission they earned.
 - Customer support team wants to be notified when a delivery is not done in 45 minutes.
 Create the scheduled task to check and notify CS team asynchronously
-- Unit test coverage to be 60%.
+- Unit test coverage is up to 60%.

 ## Development Environment:
 - GIT for version control